-City placemaking is the art and design of creating spaces for public use.
-Whether that’s through decorative art installations, creating expansive natural spaces or recreational areas to house events and hospitality, there are many inventive schemes across the world dedicated to improving urban areas for a better future.
+City placemaking is the art and design of creating public spaces and is often driven by community projects.
+Whether that’s through decorative art installations, creating expansive natural spaces or recreational areas to house events and hospitality, there are many inventive schemes across the world dedicated to improving urban areas for a better future

 Agueda, Portugal – Umbrella Sky Project

 This project started as part of the well-known Ágitagueda Art Festival in Portugal.
 The Umbrella Sky Project seeks to provide shade for pedestrians during the hot summer months, as well as add a different level (literally!) of artistic decoration and intrigue.
 The umbrellas create a geometric pattern above and are not just great and colourful to look at but also provide a truly functional purpose.